Vegetables were scarce at a recent lunch at Chez l’Ami Jean, another marathon meal at this favorite address.

-Next, a flat black plate with sheet of wild salmon, pounded like carpaccio.
-On top of that, a tender slab of milk-fed veal, more of that chorizo, and some anchovies.
-Having eaten it, I know that it worked, but reading the description now I wonder how it possibly could have.
+The surf ‘n’ turf continued: Next was a flat black plate with sheet of wild salmon, pounded paper thin, topped with a tender slab of milk-fed veal, more of that chorizo, and some anchovies.
+Having eaten it, I know it worked, but reading the description now I wonder how it possibly could have.

-What followed was the most surprising: A plump lobster claw sat next to a plumper piece of boudin noir, one sweet and briny, the other thick and ferrous, both rich in their own ways.
-I don’t know how or why it worked but it did, perhaps in part thanks to the crisp garlands of lard that lay like streamers thrown at this unexpected marriage.
-That little something croustillante made a difference.
+What followed was more surprising.
+A plump lobster claw sat next to a plumper piece of boudin noir, one sweet and briny, the other thick and ferrous, both rich in their own ways.
+Crisp garlands of lard lay like streamers thrown at this unexpected marriage.
+That little something croustillante made the dish.

-Every meal I’ve had at l’Ami Jean has included sweetbreads, and this lunch was no exception.
-They sat atop a seafood salad and girolles.
-Mushrooms being the meat of the vegetable world, I’ll call this one “turf ‘n’ surf ‘n’ turf”.
+Every meal I’ve had at l’Ami Jean has included sweetbreads.
+Today, they sat atop a seafood salad and girolles.
+Mushrooms are the meat of the vegetable world, so I’ll call this one “turf ‘n’ surf ‘n’ turf”.